albert-decatur/dotfiles/dpkg.md

 hunspell # spellcheck CLI
 gnupg2 # encrypt / decrypt with keys and password
 anacron # cron for boxes not up 24/7
 pv # see progress of a pipe.
-I know you're inpatient
+I know you're impatient

 ### essentials - minimal systems sometimes do not come with these
 build-essential